 The same year another US vet, Dr Richard Hamlin, of Ohio State University, proposed that diseases of the heart, liver and lungs could be caused this way.

-Two further benefits of giving your dog bones should be mentioned:
+Two further benefits should be mentioned:

 Bones must always be raw.